mivaprofsrvcs/miva-api/readme.md

 ### Sending Requests

-The `send` method will issue an Api request, and return the results in the library's `Response` object.
-If you wish to bypass this object and return the raw JSON response from the Api, pass a `true` value as the first argument for the `send` method.
+The `send` method will issue an API request, and return the results in the library's `Response` object.
+If you wish to bypass this object and return the raw JSON response from the API, pass a `true` value as the first argument for the `send` method.

 Example requests: